ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/graphics/materials/metallic.markdown

  ##  MetallicMap

 A MetallicMap is a texture provided by an artist for use on a model.
 While most of these textures will be unique to the model for which they were made, others, such as tileable textures, may be applied to the materials on a number of geometric primitives while still appearing completely natural.
-To apply a MetallicMap fragment to a material, click on the `Add ZilchFragment` button in the Properties window:
+To apply a MetallicMap fragment to a material, click on the `Add NadaFragment` button in the Properties window: